 You can dramatically improve the time that it takes to resolve your technical support ticket by providing your configuration file, a network diagram, and other specific information.
-For a list of required information, see the Fortinet Knowledge Base article Technical Support Requirements.

 Training

 Fortinet Training Services provides classes that orient you quickly to your new equipment, and certifications to verify your knowledge level.
 Fortinet provides a variety of training programs to serve the needs of our customers and partners world-wide.